 This Turkey Chili is full of spice and flavor, and is ready to eat in 45 minutes.
 It’s one of the quickest chilis you can make, and leftovers keep beautifully!

-It doesn’t need a ton of simmering time, and it still manages to have a very tender texture that is anything but tough.
+It doesn’t need a lot of simmering time, and yet it still manages to have a very tender texture.

 This chili in particular has a nice level of spice, that I’d probably call a medium.